 Accurate “people reading and negotiating savvy are crucial calling cards in any power poker game.
 And, women come to the table with the innate advantage of more highly honed natural intuition.

-If I had to guess how Bobby Baldwin came to hold the world on a string, I would make a ladylike wager that it is his power of concentration and attention to facts and behavior that others miss regularly.
+If I had to guess how Bobby Baldwin came to hold the world on a string, I would make a ladylike wager that his secret “sauce” is his power of concentration and attention to facts and behavior that others miss regularly.